 - Security prices will fluctuate.
 The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
 This may occur at any point in time, including during the initial offering period.

-- The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's portfolio selection criteria excludes securities of certain issuers for nonfinancial reasons, including environmental, social and governance factors.
-As a result, the trust may forgo some market opportunities available to a portfolio that does not use these criteria.
-The trust's focus on sustainable impact investments may affect the trust's exposure to certain sectors or issuers and may impact the trust's relative investment performance, positively or negatively, depending on whether such sectors or issuers are in or out of favor in the market. - The trust is not actively managed.
+Securities selected by the sponsor may not perform as expected during a "pullback." - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust is considered to be concentrated in securities issued by companies in the consumer products and services sector.
+Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.